PNLD's innovative Ask the Police portal has saved police forces across the country millions of pounds

 The site has proved so successful that a version for Police Scotland has been created and can be found at: www.askthe.scottish.police.uk

-Since the launch, hits on the site have increased and now average over 45 million per annum and PNLD’s highly qualified legal team now receive and answer up to 2,000 emails per month.
+Since the launch, the websites have been visited over 50 million times and PNLD’s highly qualified legal team now receive and answer up to 2,000 emails per month.
 The upward trend is still continuing.
 The ‘Ask the Police’ website is now widely recognised as a valuable public resource of police information.
 Many forces have benefited from embedding ‘Ask the Police’ within their websites.
 This facility is available on subscription along with an optional provision of a statistical package.
 This increase has contributed towards a corresponding reduction in non- emergency calls to the police, allowing staff to be more effectively redeployed, thus promoting a more efficient use of budgets and resources.
 The potential savings for the police in respect of cost, time and resources is huge in comparison to the cost of an average nonemergency telephone call - just from the click of a button!

 Most recently PDMS has worked with PNLD on both Apple and Android versions of 'Ask the Police' apps.